 We need your voice, your ideas and your passion.

 Executive Committee and Board seats are elected positions that represent constituents regionally or statewide.
-Please click here for information on your Executive Committee member and here for your representative on the Board.
+Get the electoral region and district for your local and find out who represents you on the Executive Committee and Board.

 In order to maintain and deepen our union democracy, members should stay informed about the actions taken by the Board, be attentive to emerging issues and communicate with their Executive Committee and Board representatives about their concerns and policy expectations.

-Meeting agendas and action reports, as well as schedules, are available here.
+Get meeting agendas and action reports, as well as schedules.
 Members are always invited to attend meetings, and the Board meeting has a 30-minute public speaking time before each meeting.

 Each May, the MTA convenes an Annual Meeting at which delegates from across the state gather to set policy, vote on Bylaws, Standing Rules and Resolutions, elect members to the Board, vote on the budget and approve new business items.
 Most delegates represent their locals and are elected locally.
 In addition, there are statewide retiree and regional ethnic minority delegates.

 The Annual Meeting, generally with more than 1,000 delegates present, provides an amazing opportunity to experience the democratic process at work, but we never fill our delegate capacity.

 As an affiliate of the National Education Association, our national union, the MTA sends representatives to NEA Board meetings and to the annual NEA Representative Assembly (NEA RA).
 At this event, MTA members participate with education union workers from across the state — and across the nation — to set national policy for the NEA.